erikaduan/introductory_maths/tutorials/probability-introduction_to_probability.md

 probability of ![A_1](https://latex.codecogs.com/svg.format?A_1 "A_1")
 or ![A_2](https://latex.codecogs.com/svg.format?A_2 "A_2") occurring is
 ![P\_\\pi(A_1\\cup A_2) = P\_\\pi(A_1) + P\_\\pi(A_2) - P\_\\pi(A_1\\cap A_2)](https://latex.codecogs.com/svg.format?P_%5Cpi%28A_1%5Ccup%20A_2%29%20%3D%20P_%5Cpi%28A_1%29%20%2B%20P_%5Cpi%28A_2%29%20-%20P_%5Cpi%28A_1%5Ccap%20A_2%29 "P_\pi(A_1\cup A_2) = P_\pi(A_1) + P_\pi(A_2) - P_\pi(A_1\cap A_2)").

+**Note**: The term mutually exclusive refers to the property of whether elements in two or more subsets overlap with each other.

 # Acknowledgements